OrkoHunter/orkohunter/content/blog/joining-spotify.md

 Working Synchronously is the easy option.
 Async is hard to code and to practice in real life.

-Living async means writing neglibile number of messages/emails which require you to constantly wait until there is response.
+Living async means writing negligible number of messages/emails which require you to constantly wait until there is response.
 They block you from continuing to work on something else.
 Living async means lesser number of unimportant meetings and sync ups.
 In fact, when I used to be stuck in the beginning, I used to write my doubts as long expressive messages and would not expect a response immediately.
 I think I learnt this from the Open Source communities. ;)

 ### Working concurrently